Black History Month

 February is Black History Month, a time to recognize, celebrate, and honor the rich and diverse history and important contributions and achievements of African Americans.
-We’re celebrating all month with over 80 free events and programs for all ages in our libraries, including author events, film screenings, storytelling, spoken word performances, performing arts, and art activities.
-Check out the event listing to the right of this page to find an event near you!
+We’re celebrating all month with free events and programs for all ages in our libraries, including author events, film screenings, storytelling, spoken word performances, performing arts, and art activities.
+Check out the event listing on this page to find an event near you!

 Black History Month is an annual observance in February, celebrating the past and present achievements of African Americans.